Manuperezro/MSP3-data-Base/README.md

 ## The Why

-Help the users to keep online recipes that they find in the web in an orgaize app, where the users can comeback easily to find links and notes about their favourites receipes.
+Help the users to keep online recipes that they find in the web in an organize app, where the users can comeback easily to find links and notes about their favourites recipes.

 ## The Bussines Goal